Jaymon/.vim/README.md

 # My VIM Environment Settings Files

-This is how I roll with gVim.
 This is here for my convenience so I can easily keep my vim environment consistent across multiple machines.

 -------------------------------------------------------------------------------